Deltares/ra2ce/README.rst

 name of the attribute that is the Unique ID in both origin shapefiles and destination shapefiles

-infra\_usage -> ik zag deze niet staan in het excel bestand @frederique
+infra\_usage
 -----------------------------------------------------------------------

-file names where information on infrastructure usage is stored: the Average Annual Daily Traffic and costs per vehicle type
+File names where information on infrastructure usage is stored: the Average Annual Daily Traffic and costs per vehicle type. **This should be tested still!!**

 vulnerability\_functions --> deze moet nog toegevoegd!
 ------------------------------------------------------